 Climate Change & Emissions Trading: Duncan advises clients on carbon emissions legislation as these requirements evolve across Canada, and related transactional matters including environmental credits transactions.

 Aboriginal Law: Duncan advises on structuring and negotiating diverse commercial arrangements, both with and for aboriginal groups.
-Duncan has worked previously with aboriginal communities in Alberta and the western Arctic, and with Aboriginal Affairs and Northern Development Canada.
-Clients benefit from Duncan's extensive knowledge of aboriginal and northern law, fused with corporate law experience.
+Duncan has worked previously with aboriginal communities in Alberta and the western Arctic, and with Indigenous and Northern Affairs Canada.
+Clients benefit from Duncan's extensive knowledge of aboriginal and northern law, fused with complimentary business law experience.

 Water: Duncan has extensive knowledge of the regulatory regimes for water resources in Alberta and B.C.
 He advises clients on acquiring and maintaining rights to water, and the structuring and negotiation of both water transportation infrastructure and supply transactions.

-Duncan volunteers as a member of the board of the Glenbow museum.
+Duncan is a member of the Board of Governors of the Glenbow museum.
 He has previously assisted in teaching the Energy Law and Environmental Law courses at the University of Calgary, Faculty of Law.

 - A terminal operator, in respect of liquids terminalling services agreements in Québec.